pgonzalezesp/pgonzalezesp.github.io/stuff.md

 ---
 ## Harvesting, cycling, soccer fan!

-- When I am not doing science, I like to spend time with my wife Tessa and toddler son, and our pets, Kush, Athena and Lola (in Mexico City with la Abuela), drink a cold beer and harvest some veggies!
+- When I am not doing science, I like to spend time with my wife Tessa, pre-schooler and baby sons, and our pets, Kush, Athena and Lola (in Mexico City with la Abuela), drink a cold beer and harvest some veggies!
-- I love to cycle to the University, enjoying the outstanding landscapes of Vancouver.
-If it´s raining I like to ride the bus and read a book.
+- Rain or shine I love to cycle to the University enjoying the outstanding landscapes of Vancouver.
 - I like to travel, especially in the country, getting to know new places and people!
-- I exercise my neurons learning Dutch, so far I know around 800 words, Goed zo!
+- I am learning Dutch but I find it a bit difficult, Wat is Koraalverbleking en hoe erg is het? hahaha
 - I love to cook, and if it is from the garden to the table, even better!
 My favourite dish is chilaquiles with "tatemada" charred sauce.
 - I play the diatonic harmonica!